 Kicking off with mistake number one, busy people forget to plan!
-Planning is one of those things that is so easy to do but it is often overlooked and neglected.
-Often we don't even think to do it.
+Planning is one of those things that is so easy to do, but it is often overlooked and neglected.
+Often we don’t even think to do it.
 Every Sunday, you need to be planning ahead.
-Don't just plan one week in advance, but take time to start to plan at least a month in advance.
-Start using forward planning and foresight, to make sure that you’re organised.
-Taking time to forward-plan will enable you to avoid missing deadlines, important events and make sure that you don’t leave anything to the last minute.
-This will boost your productivity because you will be more organised, less stressed and will also know what to prioritise.
+Don’t just plan one week in advance, but take time to start to plan at least a month in advance.
+Start using forward planning and foresight to make sure that you’re organised.
+Taking time to forward-plan will enable you to avoid missing deadlines, important events, and make sure that you don’t leave anything to the last minute.
+This will boost your productivity because you will be more organised, less stressed and you will also know what to prioritise.

 This is something that I started to realise this year – I was always saying “yes” to invites if my diary looked free.
 I assumed if there is nothing in there, I must be able to attend that event, make that meeting or join in the call.

 The problem with this is that just because you haven’t got a diary full of meetings, doesn’t actually mean you’re free.
 So, you may look at your calendar, and go, ‘oh okay, I’ve got no meetings that day, I’m free’ but you’re not!
 You’ve got loads of other work that you need to be doing.
 So, don’t assume that just because it’s not taken up as a slot, as a diary entry or an appointment, that you’ve actually got that time to give.